gtk-rs/lgpl-docs/gdk-pixbuf/vendor.md

 <!-- impl PixbufFormat::fn is_save_option_supported -->
 Returns `true` if the save option specified by `option_key` is supported when saving a pixbuf using the module implementing `self`.
-See `PixbufExt::save` for more information about option keys.
+See `Pixbuf::save` for more information about option keys.

 Feature: `v2_36`